 - Wash in a washing machine with completely cold water on gentle cycle.

-- Use only mild laundry detergent, such as liquid Cheer for colors (No bleach or bleach alternatives.
+- Use mild laundry detergent, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
-For the first washing, include 1/2 cup vinegar and also 2 tablespoons of salt along with the laundry detergent.
-This natural home remedy avoids hemorrhage and also helps to establish the colors in your quilt.
+For the initial washing, include 1/2 cup vinegar and 2 tbsps of salt in addition to the laundry soap.
+This home remedy protects against hemorrhage and aids with protecting the colors in your quilt.

-- Remove quilt when the washing machine stops to reduce creases and also color-bleeding.
+- Remove quilt as soon as the washer finishes to lessen wrinkles and also color-bleeding.

 - Never ever put a quilt in the dryer!
-Line completely dry on a windy day.
+Line completely dry on a breezy day.

-- Quilts can be dry-cleaned at your own risk, however we most definitely advise washing.
+- Quilts can be dry-cleaned at your own risk, however we definitely suggest washing.

 Over the centuries, a lot of methodologies have been cultivated to make it less complicated for quilt-makers to sew multi-angled quilts together.
 One of these procedures is named paper piecing, which is regularly applied to compose the intricate edges of the Mariner's Compass quilts